 The West Virginia Learning Network (WVVLN) is a major web network of courses, degrees, and online schools in West Virginia.
-It consists of 11 state colleges and universities and ten community and technical colleges in the state.
-The WVVLN’s mission is to provide online degree programs and courses to all West Virginia citizens in a completely distance format.
+It consists of 11 state colleges and universities and 10 community and technical colleges.
+The WVVLN’s mission is to provide online programs and courses to West Virginia residents.
 Any student in West Virginia who wishes to pursue online learning should visit the WVVLN first.

 West Virginia Virtual School

 The West Virginia Virtual School was established in 2000 by the West Virginia Legislature.
 It was created as a vehicle for course sharing throughout the K-12 and higher learning institutions in the state.
-The network works to promote efficacy and equity in courses within state schools, regardless of time and distance barriers.
-College students who complete any course provided as part of the virtual school can transfer their credits to their home institutions automatically, as long as the transfer is approved by the West Virginia Department of Education.
+The network promotes efficacy and equity in courses within state schools, regardless of time and distance barriers.
+College students who complete any course at the virtual school can transfer their credits to their home institutions automatically, as long as the transfer is approved by the West Virginia Department of Education.

 Online Readiness Tool

 The Online Readiness Tool provided by the West Virginia Department of Education is a resource for students questioning their readiness for online programs.
 Students can complete a short quiz online to find their readiness score, answering questions about technology access, online communication comfort, research abilities, and learning styles.
 The tool contains less than 30 questions and takes only a few minutes to complete.

 The best online colleges in West Virginia offer students flexible degree tracks in business administration and education/teaching training, two of the most popular majors in the state according to Business Insider.
 Business-centered degrees, in particular, benefit distance learners who want to tap into West Virginia’s robust economy.
 According to the state’s department of commerce, manufacturing, fulfillment distribution, and building products are some of the key industries in the state.
 Sustainable energy, aerospace engineering, and information services also make the list.